 Coding Question: Can we bill for a treatment device for a wing-board or a breast-board?

 Coding Question: Is 77300 billed for each field of an IMRT plan up to 10 fields?
-How do you check multiple fields in a Volumetric Modulated Arc Therapy plan?
+How are billable units of 77300 determined for a Volumetric Modulated Arc Therapy (VMAT) plan?

-Coding Answer: In arc treatment courses, a patient is usually treated with one or two arcs; some brain treatments require a third arc.
-Typically, one unit of 77300 can be charged per arc to cover the verification of the dose.
-Therefore, there are one to three charges of 77300 for a typical arc plan.
+Coding Answer: In VMAT treatment courses, a patient is usually treated with one or two arcs; some brain treatments require a third arc.
+One unit of 77300 can be charged per arc.
+Therefore, there are one to three charges of 77300 for a typical VMAT plan.

-In “step and shoot” or compensator based IMRT treatment courses, one unit of 77300 can be charged per angle to cover the independent monitor unit calculation.
+In “step and shoot” or compensator based IMRT treatment courses, one unit of 77300 can be charged per gantry angle.
 Therefore, the units of 77300 charged would correspond to the number of gantry angles in the IMRT plan, frequently up to 10 units.
-In either IMRT technique, verification of the dose may be performed by a wide variety of systems such as but not limited to ion chamber and fluence measurements, or portal dosimetry.
+For either step-and-shoot IMRT or VMAT techniques, verification of the dose may be performed by a wide variety of systems such as but not limited to ion chamber and fluence measurements, or portal dosimetry prior to the plan being used clinically.

 Disclaimer: The opinions referenced are those of members of the ASTRO Code Utilization and Application Subcommittee based on their coding experience and they are provided, without charge, as a service to the profession.
 They are based on the commonly used codes in radiation oncology, which are not all inclusive.
 Always check with your local insurance carriers, as policies vary by region.
 The final decision for coding for any procedure must be made by the physician, considering regulations of insurance carriers and any local, state or federal laws that apply to the physicians practice.
 ASTRO nor any of its officers, directors, agents, employees, committee members or other representatives shall have any liability for any claim, whether founded or unfounded, of any kind whatsoever, including but not limited to any claim for costs and legal fees, arising from the use of these opinions.